FAQs for parents, guardians and families

-Every student at Ohio State has an academic advisor throughout his or her college years to help with planning and completing a program of study.
+Every student at Ohio State has a guide — their academic advisor.
+These highly trained and caring staff members help with planning and completing a program of study.
 Students enrolling in degree-granting colleges, whether as majors or pre-majors, work with advisors who are especially familiar with their intended areas of study.

 What is the student-faculty ratio at Ohio State?

-Our undergraduate student-to-faculty ratio is 19 to 1, although class sizes at Ohio State vary a great deal.
-Nearly 80 percent of our freshman classes have fewer than 50 students.
+Our undergraduate student-to-faculty ratio is 18 to 1, although class sizes at Ohio State vary a great deal.
+Nearly 80% of our first-year classes have fewer than 50 students.
 And, as students move into their degree programs, classes more specific to their majors are generally smaller.

-While taking introductory-level courses, students are likely to have some large classes that are divided into smaller sessions -- called recitation sections -- that meet at least once a week throughout the semester.
+While taking introductory-level courses, students are likely to have some large classes that are divided into smaller sessions — called recitation sections — that meet at least once a week throughout the semester.
 At all times, students have access to their professors and teaching assistants through weekly office hours.

 Who will be teaching my student?